YehudaKremer/FlutterCsharpRpc/dart/README.md

 ## ⚡ Demo

-See the full [demo](https://github.com/YehudaKremer/FlutterCsharpRpc/tree/main/example) of Flutter and C# app that communicate between them.
+See the full [demo](https://github.com/YehudaKremer/FlutterCsharpRpc/tree/main/example/basic) of Flutter and C# app that communicate between them.

+## 🤖 Code Generation

+`Note: this feature is optional and not needed for small applications`

+When using JSON-RPC we need our Dart classes to be serialize to JSON.

+Also, it will be helpful if our csharp program have the same classes as our Flutter program so we can easily communicate between them.

+To solve those problems and to speed up and enhance our development experience, we can use code generation to do the work for us.

+Take a look on a [example](https://github.com/YehudaKremer/FlutterCsharpRpc/tree/main/example/code_generation) Flutter app that use code generation solution.

+## 🙏 Credit

+This package based on Michael K Snead's article on medium: [Flutter, C# and JSON RPC](https://medium.com/@aikeru/flutter-c-and-json-rpc-f325be6764bd)

 ---